Maximiliane-K/pp1-the--ramen-hub/README.md

 ## **Background**
  One of my great passions is traveling and I was lucky enough to be able to visit Tokyo.

- For foodies like me the city is culinary heaven but at the same time a real nightmare, when it comes to options.
+ For foodies like me the city is culinary heaven but at the same time a real nightmare when it comes to options.

 I love Ramen and Tokyo has over 10 000 Ramen shops to choose from.
 I have tried several different shops and wanted to share my favorites.
-Since there are so many different styles of Ramen, I tried to include a variety and of course the only two Ramen shops with Michelin Stars.
+Since there are so many different styles of Ramen I tried to include a variety of styles and of course the only two Ramen shops with Michelin Stars.

-So, if you plan on visiting Tokyo, I hope *The Ramen Hub* will be helpful when making the choice of which restaurant to visit.
+So if you plan on visiting Tokyo I hope *The Ramen Hub* will be helpful when making the choice of which restaurant to visit.

 [The Ramen Hub on GitHub Pages](https://maximiliane-k.github.io/the-ramen-hub/index.html)
 ## **Contents**